KathiaF/MechaCar_Statistical_Analysis/README.md

 ## D1: Linear Regression to Predict MPG
 <img src="/Resources/img1.png" width="70%" height="70%">

+### Q&A
-1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
   - *vehicle_length* and *ground_clearance* provided a non-random amount of variance to the MPG values according to the p value.

-2. Is the slope of the linear model considered to be zero?
+- Is the slope of the linear model considered to be zero?
 Why or why not?
-- No, the slope (*m*) of the linear model is not considered to be zero, because the p-value of this linear regression analysis (5.35x10^-11) is smaller than the assumed significance level of 0.05%, therefore, the null hypothesis (*m=0*) is rejected .
+  - No, the slope (*m*) of the linear model is not considered to be zero, because the p-value of this linear regression analysis (5.35x10^-11) is smaller than the assumed significance level of 0.05%, therefore, the null hypothesis (*m=0*) is rejected.

-3. Does this linear model predict mpg of MechaCar prototypes effectively?
+- Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-- Yes, It can be concluded that this linear model predict the MechaCar prototypes effectively, as can be seen from the results in the previous image, the r-squared value is 0.71, which means that 72% of the variablilty of the variable miles per gallon (mpg) is explained using this linear model
+  - Yes, It can be concluded that this linear model predict the MechaCar prototypes effectively, as can be seen from the results in the previous image, the r-squared value is 0.71, which means that 72% of the variablilty of the variable miles per gallon (mpg) is explained using this linear model.

 ## D2: Summary Statistics on Suspension Coils
 - *total_summary* dataframe